BirdeeHub/FOOdBAR/README.md

 features

+TODO:
+maximize button for tabs
+efficient infinite scroll for all list style tabs database all the tabs

 recipe list and entry
 suggestion based on stock
 sort recipe by category, dietary, ingredients, % ingredients in stock, (total ingredient price?)